-Figure 15-7 Authentications Screen
+Figure 16-7 Authentications Page

-You can move your mouse over the Status icon to view the results of the authentication and a brief summary.
-A pop-up similar to the one shown in Figure 15-8 appears.
+You can hover your mouse cursor over the Status icon to view the results of the authentication and a brief summary.
+A pop-up that is similar to the one shown in Figure 16-7 appears.